 His story concluded, the laughter chuckled out into a contented quiet, Charlie left us to our room.
 Without a doubt, as they say in the Aussie parlance, Charlie is a legend and a scholar.
 As he jokes, “medical technology is the only thing keeping me alive.”
 But it’s something else that’s kept such joie de vivre intact.

 If you find yourself in Australia, I highly recommend a trip to Ulladulla if only just to pop into the Foreshore Hotel to meet Charlie, the Sea Warrior.
-The best way I have found it to get around Australia is using Webjet Australia to connect you to every airport in the country and find the cheapest flights from here to there.
+The best way I have found it to get around Australia is to book a trip with Webjet to connect you to every airport in the country and find the cheapest flights from here to there.